veebch/pepper/README.md

 ```
 ## Enclosure

-The files for the 3d printed enclosure
+The files for the 3d printed enclosure are in the directory 3d

 ## Reflector Shape Calculator